alankwak/catenary-dens/README.md

-# catenary-solver v1.0.0
+# catenary-solver v1.0.1
-Python program for finding catenary shapes and mass densities

 This program was created as a part of the Summer Undergraduate Reasearch Experience at Carthage College.
 The goal of the project was to answer the question "Is it possible to find the mass density of a hanging cable given its shape?", which is the inverse of the normal "forward" problem that asks if it is possible to find the shape of a hanging cable given its mass density.
-The program contains functions that compute the answers to both the forward problem and the inverse problem.
+The program contains modules that compute the answers to both the forward problem and the inverse problem.

-dependencies:
-- numpy
-- scipy
-- sympy, if using dens_from_eq()

-The full source code is provided with annotations on how to use each function, and what is happening as the program runs.
-For convenience, here are the main functions within the program and how to use them.
+Here are the main modules within the program and how to use them.

+## For the Forward Problem

-These functions find the shape a cable would make if hung from its ends given horizontal distance between the ends, the vertical distance between the ends, the length of the cable, and the mass density of the cable with respect to arc length.
+These modules find the shape a cable would make if hung from its ends given horizontal distance between the ends, the vertical distance between the ends, the length of the cable, and the mass density of the cable with respect to arc length.
 There are two more parameters that are brute-forced to create the desired curve.
 These are the initial slope of the curve, as well as the horizonal tension in the curve.

-## For the Forward Problem

-### find_parameters()
+### catsolver.forward.find_parameters(dens, xdist, ydist, length)
 -- Main function to brute force h (horizontal tension / 9.8) and the initial slope of a desired cable, given characteristics of the curve
 | required/optional           |parameter, type       | description                                                                                                        |
 |-----------------------------|----------------------|--------------------------------------------------------------------------------------------------------------------|